davidmyang/cs184-final-project/final.md

 ### Problems Encountered

 1. Performance Issues and Optimizations
-   - Meshing: the naive solution (generate a cube mesh for each block) failed to run at 60fps with even a single chunk (16x16x128=32,768 possible blocks).
+   a.
+Meshing: the naive solution (generate a cube mesh for each block) failed to run at 60fps with even a single chunk (16x16x128=32,768 possible blocks).
 Our optimized solution (fewer vertices, fewer triangles, fewer gpu objects, and fewer unit objects) can run at 60fps with hundreds of chunks.
-   - Pipeline efficiency & synchronization: As you might have noticed, our generation logic requires a significant amount of work for our cpu.
+   b.
+Pipeline efficiency & synchronization: As you might have noticed, our generation logic requires a significant amount of work for our cpu.
 In just a single megachunk (8x8 chunk block), there are 2,097,152 blocks to generate!
 And yet, we are able to smoothly generate the world as the player moves and explores using some careful multithreading.
 Basically, each pipeline step 1-3 is partitioned across different threads.
 All of this is synchronized using an AsyncQueue abstraction we created, which takes ownership of its input and asynchronously spits out processed outputs.
 No mutable data is shared between threads and the main thread is never blocked, so don’t have to worry about deadlock or other synchronization issues.
 2. Voronoi Diagrams
-   - Simple implementations of Voronoi diagrams take O(n^2) time; however, we ran into a challenge of easily converting from the outputted edge endpoints to a set of Blocks that intersect the edge.
+   a.
+Simple implementations of Voronoi diagrams take O(n<sup>2</sup>) time; however, we ran into a challenge of easily converting from the outputted edge endpoints to a set of Blocks that intersect the edge.
 This is why we decided to use the JFA, a much easier way of implementing approximate Voronoi diagrams.
-   - How to adapt the Voronoi generation to an infinite context - we created a “megachunk” abstraction where we produce a voronoi diagram per megachunk and add a further step to connect the trails together
+   b.
+How to adapt the Voronoi generation to an infinite context - we created a “megachunk” abstraction where we produce a voronoi diagram per megachunk and add a further step to connect the trails together
 3. Home/Building Placement
-   - We wanted neighborhoods to feel tight-knit but also private.
+   a.
+We wanted neighborhoods to feel tight-knit but also private.
 As a result, we added a buffer between walking trails and homes.

 ### Lessons Learned
 - Early infrastructure (code organization, optimizations) is crucial for building later features